 Your Path to a Nursing Career

 Once you’ve decided nursing is right for you, you’ll need to choose a program and a college.
 One question we hear a lot is whether to pursue an Associate Degree in Nursing (ADN) or a Bachelor of Science in Nursing (BSN).
-For many reasons (outlined in this blog), it makes sense to complete your BSN.
+For many reasons, it makes sense to complete your BSN.
 That’s what today’s employers are looking for, and it’s become the standard across numerous hospital systems.
 At Nebraska Methodist College, we offer several programs that help you do that.

 Our traditional BSN program can be finished in four years.
 A lot of people wonder whether there are prerequisites for nursing; with our program, there aren’t.
 Some colleges require you to take your non-nursing classes elsewhere before you’re admitted to their two-year program, but that’s not the case here.